maniac0112/load_balancer/readme.md

 # Simple UDP Load Balancer with Consistent Hashing

-This toy project demonstrates a basic, in-memory UDP-based load balancer where servers self-register via UDP, send periodic pings to stay active, and client requests are routed using consistent hashing for session affinity.
+This project demonstrates a basic, in-memory UDP-based load balancer where servers self-register via UDP, send periodic pings to stay active, and client requests are routed using consistent hashing for session affinity.

 ## Features